OctopusDeploy/docs/docs/administration/authentication/authentication-providers/troubleshooting-active-directory-integration.md

 These values can be used by Octopus to uniquely identify which Octopus User Account should be associated with each Active Directory User.

-## Verifying configuration values {#TroubleshootingActiveDirectoryintegration-Verifyingconfigurationvalues}
+## Verifying Configuration Values {#TroubleshootingActiveDirectoryintegration-Verifyingconfigurationvalues}

 Most errors we've seen are due to a lack of permissions or various active directory configuration issues.
 Additionally, the errors are generally found when trying to retrieve a user's groups.
 The following are some examples.